Course title: Machine Learning

 After successfully completing this course, the students should be able to understand:

-Students will be evaluated based on the following graded work:
+Students will be evaluated based on the following:

-All work on exams must be the student's own work.
+All work on quizzes/exams must be the student's own work.

 The work on homework assignments must also be the student's own work, with the following exceptions: 1) hints provided by the TA or the instructor may be used, provided that after obtaining such hints the students perform the assignment on their own, and that having obtained hints is acknowledged in writing in the student's work; 2) forming study-groups is allowed (and encouraged) and students may engage in discussions related to homework assignments, provided that following such discussions students complete the homework assignment separately on their own (without referring/copying detailed notes from those discussions) and that occurrence of such discussions is acknowledged in writing on the homework assignment (however, doing a homework assignment together by more than one person is not permitted).
 Using homework solutions from any source, such as websites or past-year’s solutions obtained from any source, is not permitted.

-Project work: The mandatory required final-project (see graded work section above) is expected to be done as teamwork performed by self-organized teams of, generally, up to three students enrolled in this course.
+Project work: The mandatory required final-project (see Grading section above) is expected to be done as teamwork performed by self-organized teams of, generally, up to three students enrolled in this course.
 Accordingly, a collaborative work within these project teams on matters specific to their respective final project is permitted and required (all members of the project team must contribute).
-Please note, however, that this permission applies to the above final-project work only; it does not apply to any other gradable items (such homework assignments, quizzes/exams).
+Please note, however, that this permission applies to the above final-project work only; it does not apply to any other gradable items (such as homework assignments, exams/quizzes).

 Important notice regarding email: